 Worried about your little one injuring themselves while crawling or running around the house?
-Here are some essential advice on how to baby and child-proof your house!
+Here's some essential advice on how to baby and child-proof your home...

 If there’s one thing we love about having kids, it’s watching them reach developmental milestone after milestone.
-From relying solely on breast and formula milk and eating solids to crawling and then running around the house… there’s so much change!
-The one thing we’re most worried about before our babies become mobile?
+From relying solely on breast or formula milk then eating solids, to crawling and then running around the house… there’s so much change!
+But one thing we’re most worried about before our babies become mobile?
 Getting hurt.
-You know the minute you turn your back, bubs might bump their head on something pointy or decide to roll off the sofa.
+Because we all know that the minute you turn your back, bubs might bump their head on something pointy or decide to roll off the sofa.
 So, we’re here to help!
-We’ve scoured the interwebs and consolidated a handy, easy guide to the potential dangers.
+We’ve scoured the interwebs and consolidated a handy, easy guide to the potential dangers and hazards in the home.
 And the result?
 We’re showing you how to baby proof your home!
 But psst, stay vigilant and on the lookout for other potential hazards in the house, because we’re sure the kids will find a way to get up to no good!

 The best thing about living in a high-rise apartment is the gorgeous sight of the city day and night.
 But it’s also a big potential hazard for kids, especially when you have large windows and ledges that make it oh-so enticing to climb (*shudders*).
 Thankfully, there are some ways to prevent any mishaps!

 Safety gates are a great way to baby proof your home if you live in a house with steps, or want to prevent kids from entering certain rooms.
 They’re also easy to install, and can be relatively inexpensive to get the job done.
 We love the Safety1st ones sold by Pupsik Studio – they’re easy to use and come in different forms to suit your needs.
 A simple solution to a problem!